BILL HENSHAW, OD, FCOVD

 Picture

 1. Prescribe the appropriate lens for digital use.
-(Developmental optometrists are the best trained to select the correct lens- many prescribe lenses that are too strong) It is the art of lens therapy (prescribing for where you want your eyes to be rather than where they are now.)
-It includes computer glasses.
+Developmental optometrists are the best trained to select the correct lens- many other eye docs prescribe lenses that are too strong.
+Receiving the appropriate digital glasses comes from the art of lens therapy.
+Lens therapy is prescribing for where you want your eyes to be rather than where they are now.
+It includes computer/digital glasses.

 Picture